Best Reflex Hammer for Nurses [ 2020 Reviews & Guide ]

-Designed for neurological assessment, this set comes with a Taylor hammer, which is preferred by most practitioners in the US, two tuning forks, and a penlight.
+Designed for neurological assessment, this set comes with a Taylor hammer, which is preferred by most practitioners in the US, two tuning forks, and a good nurse penlight.
 You’ll also get convenient bandage scissors that can come in handy on several occasions.

 All instruments are made from quality stainless steel.
 The scissors can even be sterilized after use, and the only thing we like a little less is the plastic handle of the hammer.
 All in all, though, this is a high-value kit for any nurse who doesn’t have a high budget.

 Reflex Hammer for Nurses Buying Guide

 Getting the best reflex hammer for nurses should start with deciding which type of instrument you want.
 They all serve the same purpose, so the choice reduces to preference.
 Then, there are a few essential features to consider, and we’ll discuss them all in this guide.

 The first reflex hammer has started to be developed in the late 19th century to replace the cumbersome hammers used for the percussion of the chest, which at the time were also employed for the assessment of the elicit reflexes.

 The invention of the reflex hammer wasn’t an isolated occurrence, but rather a global movement which led to the invention of several types of instruments, all designed to serve the same function.

 Some of the most common reflex hammers invented at the time and that are still in use today include:

 - Taylor hammer: Also known as tomahawk due to its similarity to the Indian hawks, this hammer was designed by John Madison Taylor in 1888, hence its name.
 This style is the most popular in the USA and consists of a triangular headpiece made of rubber which is attached to a metallic handle.
 The main advantage of this model is the incredibly low weight compared to all models invented in Europe.